Upswell is run by Independent Sector and we're looking forward to Chicago! My session is focused on brain science for

 More time = more interaction

-(IN THIS PIC, SUSAN DELIVERS AN INTERACTIVE KEYNOTE TO 300 PEOPLE IN 2018)
+<-- IN THIS PIC, SUSAN LEADS AN ACTIVITY DURING AN INTERACTIVE KEYNOTE WITH 300 PEOPLE IN 2018.

-Each participant leaves with a stronger understanding brain hemispheres, plus a self-designed personal break based on workload, personality and childhood play.
+Each participant leaves with a stronger understanding brain science, plus a self-designed personal break (and BINGO challenge) based on workload, personality and childhood play.
 The lucky participants build connections through activities and sharing joyful memories.
 (This builds trust and empathy, which is essential for healthy workplace culture)

-Susan is a longtime nonprofit leader and play evangelist, who developed “Take Five” for the Pentagon (and added its companion talk "7 Stress Solutions") and keeps honing it at schools, hospitals, companies, and nonprofits.
+Susan is a 25-year nonprofit leader and organization developer, who created “Take Five” for the Pentagon (and added its companion talk "7 Stress Solutions") and keeps honing it at schools, hospitals, companies, and nonprofits across the world.